somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Mental processes may be reduced to two fundamental processes- thought and abstraction.

 * Thought is division.
 Thought is representing observations in particular form, ie. Language.
 Thought captures observations by naming.
 Creating Boundaries is needed to name things.
 Specifying something needs boundaries.

-For example, to say something about "this" needs creation of a boundary which separates "this" from the rest.
+   -For example, to say something about "this" needs creation of a boundary which separates "this" from the rest.
 In the case of Real Numbers, we can talk about positive numbers only if we create a boundary stating that everything else is negative.
+Boundaries are needed to differentiate between things.

-These boundaries need not be geometric.
+   -These boundaries need not be geometric.
 Mental structures or abstractions such as triangles can be distinguished from squares without having a geometric space in which triangles lie on one side of the boundary and the squares on the other side, but one forms equivalence relations to define partitions among all Polygons which separate the triangles from the squares.
 Such partitions are what we would consider as boundaries.
-In this sense, mental thoughts (or structures) are all just creation of boundaries.
+In this sense, mental thoughts (or structures) are creation of boundaries.

 * One may restate the above point as: thought is "dualistic", since in creating a boundary implies creation of two sides.
 Positive numbers exist only if negative numbers exist.
 In looking at one side, one misses out on the other.
-Division (Thought) destroys symmetry.
-The same object gets divided into two distingushable objects.
-Thought (Naming) distinguishes the two.
-For example, at one point, there's only a single body but when it gets separated by physical division, we name one as Parent and the other as child.
-The symmetry breaking is spontaneous.
+Division (Thought) destroys Symmetry.
+The same object gets Differentiated into two distingushable objects.
+Thought (Naming) Differentiates the two.
+   -For example, in the process of Evolution, at one point, there's only a single body but when it gets separated by a boundary of physical division, we name one as Parent and the other as child.
+This symmetry breaking process is spontaneous.
 Parent and Child both come into existence simultaneously.

 * Abstraction is the reverse of thinking.
 Abstraction is dissolving the boundaries that were created by thought.
+Abtraction relases captured observations from particular forms (Language).
+Abstraction forgets naming which requires dissolution of boundaries that create the name.

 There may be much more finer observations about mental processes and to avoid overcomplications, we would like to focus only on these two fundamental operations involving mental structures- thought and abstraction as explained above.
 To avoid much debate away from the focus of this write up, we introduce two new terms to replace thought and abstraction.
 Let us call the process of creating boundaries (thought) as 'Differentiation' and the process of dissolving them (abstraction) as 'Integration'.
 Note that the capital D and I respectively are used to distinguish the terms from the corresponding operations used in the Language of Mathematics, which we will later see to be particular cases of the former.